 This is a fun way of spending time together as a family, doing something that will benefit you all.
-If you are single with no family, invite a friend or work colleague to work out with you.
+If you are single with no family, invite a friend or a work colleague to work out with you.

 - No one-on-one access to a trainer

 While the quality of many such DVDs is usually high and you will get an effective workout, you won’t have personal access to a trainer.

-If you are a little more experienced, look for DVDs that along with the regular version, shows a modifier demonstrating an easier version and another doing an advanced version of the moves.
+If you are a little more experienced, choose DVDs that, along with the regular version, show a modifier demonstrating an easier version and another doing an advanced version of the moves.

 - Unknown quality

-Choose the wrong one, and you may end up with a workout that is ineffective.
+Choose the wrong one, and you may end up with an ineffective workout.
 Or worse still, one that is too intense, in which case you could injure yourself.

 To get the best results, consider your capabilities and limitations before making your choice, then decide upon the type of workout you would like to do.